TOUR ANALYSIS and St. Andrews

 1 Call a tour operator and tell them you want to buy a "trade time" through them.
 Hard to say how much this will cost.
 You can ask for a trade time any time, but they go fast - not much chance after January.
 The time will virtually always be wrapped into an expensive package tour.
 This is the main source of all those "guaranteed tee times" advertised by the tour operators.
 The times are date-specificthat is, they are "guaranteed," but they are only available to you if you can travel when the seller wants you to travel.

 2 Certain hotels, guest houses, and B & Bs are allocated some tee times.
-You can inquire via www.stayinstandrews.com, but as a practical matter, these are virtually all sold on to major tour operators who, in turn, package them up with minimum stays, dinners, and other requirementsall at a premium price, of course.
+You can inquire via www.stayinstandrews.com, but as a practical matter, these are usually sold on to major tour operators who, in turn, package them up with minimum stays, dinners, and other requirementsall at a premium price, of course.
 This is the other main source of all those "guaranteed tee times."

 Analysis of a Tour Offering